hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 The resource's desired state document and the CloudFormation resource type name are passed to the [`CreateResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_CreateResource.html) and the provider then [polls](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html) for [completion of the operation](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-manage-requests.html).

 If the operation fails, the [error is returned](https://developer.hashicorp.com/terraform/plugin/framework/diagnostics) to the Terraform CLI.

 If the operation succeeds, the resource's current state document is used to populate [unknown](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/terraform-concepts#unknown-values) attribute values, including the [`id attribute`](#the-id-attribute), and all attribute values are saved in [Terraform state](https://developer.hashicorp.com/terraform/language/state).

 ### Read

-The provider's [`Read`](https://developer.hashicorp.com/terraform/plugin/framework/resources/read) method is called during `terraform plan`, `terraform apply` and `terraform refresh` to obtain the current state of the resource.
-The provider uses the value of the `id` attribute, stored in the resource's prior state, to call the [`GetResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResource.html).
+The provider's [`Read`](https://developer.hashicorp.com/terraform/plugin/framework/resources/read) method is called during [`terraform plan`](https://developer.hashicorp.com/terraform/cli/commands/plan), `terraform apply` and [`terraform refresh`](https://developer.hashicorp.com/terraform/cli/commands/refresh) to obtain the current state of the resource.
+The provider uses the value of the `id` attribute, stored in the resource's prior state, and the CloudFormation resource type name to call the [`GetResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResource.html).

 If the operation fails, the error is returned to the Terraform CLI.

 If the operation succeeds, the resource's current state document is used to populate the Terraform current state.
 The values of attributes corresponding to properties in the [`writeOnlyProperties` list](https://github.com/aws-cloudformation/cloudformation-resource-schema?tab=readme-ov-file#resource-semantics) are copied from prior state to current state.

 ### Update

+The provider's [`Update`](https://developer.hashicorp.com/terraform/plugin/framework/resources/update) method is called during `terraform apply` when Terraform determines that an existing resource must be updated in-place.
+The provider converts the resource's prior state and planned new state into JSON documents and generates a [JSON Patch](https://jsonpatch.com/) document listing the operations required to reach the desired state from the current state of the resource.

+The patch document and the CloudFormation resource type name are passed to the [`UpdateResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_UpdateResource.html) and the provider then polls for completion of the operation.

+If the operation fails, the error is returned.

+If the operation succeeds, the resource's current state document is used to populate unknown attribute values and all attribute values are saved in Terraform state.

 ### Delete